DennisHeimbigner/netcdf-c/docs/filters.md

 ### NCZ_codec_finalize

 Some compressors (like blosc) require invoking a finalize function in order to avoid memory loss.
-This function is called during a call to ''nc_finalize'' to do any final cleanup.
+This function is called during a call to ''nc_finalize'' to do any finalization.
 If the client code does not invoke ''nc_finalize'' then memory checkers may complain about lost memory.

 #### Signature
     int (*NCZ_codec_finalize)(void);